6 Firefighters Out After Racist Behavior, 5 More Face Disciplinary Actions

 Mayor Tomas Regalado called the Station 12 scandal troubling, deferring questions to a Friday news conference with the fire chief.

-Lt.
-Webster believes racism is pervasive there.
+The victim believes racism is pervasive there.

 “These are people who don’t know the boundaries of their own hatred,” he said.
 “It tells me that they’re looking at everyone (in the black community) that way.”

-Lt.
-Webster told CBS4 he has no complaints with the city or fire department administration and is glad his superiors acted quickly when he reported the harassment.
+The victim told CBS4 he has no complaints with the city or fire department administration and is glad his superiors acted quickly when he reported the harassment.

 One Comment